 Do intersex people have health issues?

-Why are intersex people subjected to medical intervention?
+Why are intersex people subjected to medical interventions?

-Medical intervention attempts to make the bodies of people with intersex variations conform to ideals of male or female.
+Medical intervention attempts to make the bodies of people with intersex variations conform to male or female norms.
 Current medical protocols are based on the ideas that infant genital surgery and other interventions will “minimise family concern and distress” and “mitigate the risks of stigmatisation and gender-identity confusion”.

 Audio: Shon Klose speaks about medical intervention in an interview with ABC Alice Springs